A Syntax for Strictly Associative and Unital $\infty$-Categories: Introduction

 Alternatively, given a proof which includes all such explicit witnesses, the system can ``compute them out'', returning a normal form where associator and unitor structure has been eliminated as far as possible.
 This has the potential to yield a simpler proof.

 Our key technical contribution is an \emph{insertion} procedure which generates the semistrict behaviour of our equality relation, and which we show satisfies a simple universal property.
-Any operation in our theory is defined with respect to a \textit{pasting context}, an arrangement of discs that governs the geometry of the composition; combinatorially, these correspond to finite planar rooted trees.
+Any operation in our theory is defined with respect to a \textit{pasting context}, a gluing of discs that governs the composition; combinatorially, these correspond to finite planar rooted trees.
 Any operation then has a head tree, with arguments corresponding to the leaves of the tree.
 We require two simple definitions: for a rooted tree, its \emph{trunk height} is the height of the ``tree trunk''; and for any leaf, its \emph{branch height} is the height of the highest branch point sitting below it.
+See \cref{fig:leafheight} for a graphical illustration of these definitions.
 For a compound operation, where arguments of the head tree are themselves assigned further operations, insertion operates as follows, for some chosen leaf $\alpha$ of the head tree: if the branch height of $\alpha$ is at most the trunk height of the argument tree at $\alpha$, and if the argument operation is in ``standard form'', we can insert the argument tree into the head tree.